gbdev/rgbds/README.md

 This is a fork of the original RGBDS which aims to make the programs more like other UNIX tools.

 This toolchain is maintained [on GitHub](https://github.com/gbdev/rgbds).

-The documentation of this toolchain can be viewed online [here](https://rgbds.gbdev.io/docs/).
+The documentation of this toolchain can be [viewed online](https://rgbds.gbdev.io/docs/).
 It is generated from the man pages found in this repository.
 The source code of the website itself is on GitHub as well under the repo [rgbds-www](https://github.com/gbdev/rgbds-www).